Logo Voyage

 • 5 Maxims Hotel, 12 Newport Boulevard, Newport City, Pasay (opposite Terminal 3, between Marriott Hotel Manila and Resorts World Manila), +63 2 908-8600, .
 Check-in: 2PM, check-out: noon.
 The most expensive hotel in Newport City and the first six-star hotel in the Philippines with 171 all-suite rooms which are all equipped with kitchens, bar facilities and a massage room, as well as individual in-room Wi-Fi and a personal butler.
 Unlike the Marriott, Belmont and Holiday Inn, there is free breakfast. ₱14800.

-All five hotels around the airport perimeter have free shuttle service to bring guests to and from all four NAIA terminals.
+All of these hotels around the airport perimeter have free shuttle service to bring guests to and from all four NAIA terminals.
 There are also other hotels in Pasay and Parañaque that are further away from the airport complex, but are still close, mostly in the area around SM Mall of Asia and Entertainment City Manila, the intersection of EDSA and Taft Avenue, and along Roxas Boulevard.

 Nearby